-The Group's interest rate risk arises primarily from bank deposits, lease liabilities and bank borrowings.
+The Group's interest rate risk arises primarily from bank deposits, cash at banks, lease liabilities and bank borrowings.
 Borrowings at variable rates expose the Group to cash flow interest rate risk.
 The Group does not use financial derivatives to hedge against the interest rate risk.
 The Group's interest rate profile as monitored by management is set out below.